shopware/docs/guides/installation/docker.md

 Docker is **not** the recommended way to install Shopware 6 on a Mac when it comes to the default way, due to performance issues.
 You still can have a look at the following possibilities though.

 When it comes to using Windows, it's recommended to use [Dockware](./dockware.md) or other ways to install Shopware.
-See \[PLACEHOLDER-LINK: other alternatives\] paragraph for further reference.
+See "next steps" paragraph for further reference.

 ## Default way